buzzted/python-port-scanner/README.md

 # python-port-scanner
-Simple Port Scanner Using Python
+Simple Port Scanner Using Python.
+Or you can visit http://www.pythonforbeginners.com for more tutorials.